arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

 ## Context

-There are two sorts of cash movements: deposits and withdrawals.
+There are two sorts of cash transactions: deposits and withdrawals.
 You register a cash movement with InvestSuite when the movement is settled in the account of the customer in your core banking platform.
 This triggers us to take a number of actions on your behalf, depending on the setup we have agreed upon:

 1. Update the cash holding in the targeted portfolio.
 In case of the Robo Advisor this will result in an optimization of the portfolio.
 2. Create a transaction to publish in the transaction history presented to the customer.